ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Global Definitions

 Every value can be named.
-This the purpose of the `let ... = ... ` construction.
-The name is on left, the expression is on the right.
+This is the purpose of the `let ... = ... ` construction.
+The name is on left; the expression is on the right.
 * If the expression can be evaluated, that take places right away
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.